 Book flights in advance

 Many airlines release their flight seats 12 months in advance of the departure date.
 This means the earlier you book, the cheaper the seat is likely to be.
 It also means the closer to the flight date you book, the more expensive it will be.
-Flights are generally one of the most expensive parts of any holiday abroad, so if you can save money here it can really make a difference to your budget.
+Flights are generally one of the most expensive parts of any holiday abroad, so if you can save money where it can really make a difference to your budget.

 One of the best things about any holiday is the chance to try the local cuisine.
 However, eating at local restaurants every day quickly adds up, so try to buy food at local shops and supermarkets to balance things out.
-If you are staying at a hostel for you holiday, you should have access to the kitchen there too, so you can cook for a few days and save big on eating out.
+If you are staying at a hostel for your holiday, you should have access to the kitchen there too, so you can cook for a few days and save big on eating out.